justincbagley/piranha/README.md

 ## ACKNOWLEDGMENTS

-*Nayoki Takebayashi*, who wrote and freely provided some Perl scripts I have used in PIrANHA.
+I gratefully acknowledge *Nayoki Takebayashi*, who wrote and freely provided some Perl scripts I have used in PIrANHA.
+I also thank the Brigham Young University Fulton Supercomputing Lab (FSL) for providing computational resources used during the development of this software.

 ## REFERENCES